TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - should rebuy previous also buy magazines bought?
 	- perhaps

-- don't turn off menus on buying replenishables

-- Gather all items to the left of the hotbar

 - Watch out if fpset does not cause performance problems

 - Do something so that we don't lose work in playtesting mode

 - fix Common state crash

-- numeric cohices for the item shop?

 - drop all mags on dropping a weapon
 - Let the character see a little behind it
 	- Simply a disk overlay over the stencil
 		- Radius would be specified by mode rules

-- Automatically pick the bought weapon
-	- currently it is held into eq if something different is held, I think

 - bind h to buy menu
 	- or something else